 - kidney damage (with long-term indwelling catheters)

-- infection of the urinary tract, kidney, or blood (septicemia)
+- septicemia, or infection of the urinary tract, kidneys, or blood

-The drainage bag used to collect the urine should be emptied at least every eight hours and whenever the bag is full.
-The drainage bag should be cleaned using a plastic squirt bottle containing a mixture of vinegar and water or bleach and water.
+Empty the drainage bag used to collect the urine at least every eight hours and whenever the bag is full.
+Use a plastic squirt bottle containing a mixture of vinegar and water or bleach and water to clean the drainage bag.
+Read more on clean intermittent self-catheterization.